-PM apology over Libyan's 'appalling treatment'
+PM apology over Libyans' 'appalling treatment'

 Prime Minister Theresa May said Abdul Hakim Belhaj and Fatima Boudchar had suffered "appalling treatment".

-The government will pay Ms Boudchar, who was pregnant at the time, £500,000.
+Ms Boudchar, who was pregnant at the time, has accepted Mrs May's apology and will receive a £500,000 payout.

-Mr Belhaj says an MI6 tip-off helped the US kidnap the couple in Thailand in 2004 to return them to Libya.
+The couple say an MI6 tip-off helped the US kidnap them in Thailand.

-Once there, Mr Belhaj alleges he was tortured by his Libyan jailers.
+Mr Belhaj was taken to Tripoli and says he was tortured by his Libyan jailers during a six-year spell in prison.
+Ms Boudchar was also detained but was released shortly before giving birth.

+Speaking to BBC News, he said the apology should serve as a "lesson" to governments not to repeat the couple's rendition.

+Mr Belhaj added the six years the family waited for this was "an extension of the suffering for my family" on top of the years he was held captive.

-In a letter read out in the Commons by Attorney General Jeremy Wright, Mrs May said UK actions had contributed to the couple's capture and that the government had "shared information" about them with "international partners".
+In a letter read out in the Commons, Mrs May said UK actions had contributed to the couple's capture and that the government had "shared information" about them with "international partners".

-Mr Wright said Mr Belhaj had not sought and would not receive financial compensation.

 The letter said: "It is clear that you were both subjected to appalling treatment and that you suffered greatly, not least to the dignity of Mrs Boudchar, who was pregnant at the time.